actix/actix-website/content/docs/url-dispatch.md

 {{< include-example example="url-dispatch" file="resource.rs" section="resource" >}}

-If a resource does not contain any route or does not have any matching routes, it returns *NOT FOUND* http response.
+If a resource does not contain any route or does not have any matching routes, it returns *NOT FOUND* HTTP response.

 ## Configuring a Route